Back to articles

 When the agent stuffs its context to retain scan history, real hosts buried among thousands of decoys fall in the degraded middle zone, where accuracy drops 20-30 percentage points.

 For a reconnaissance agent processing thousands of polymorphic service banners, there's no clean way out.
 Delete the data and lose real targets.
-Keep the data and the LLM buries them in the middle of its own memory.
+Keep it and the model buries them.
+But context overflow is only one of the problems.

 The Scanner Hangs.
 The Agent Waits.

 Nearly every major AI agent framework defaults to waiting indefinitely when a tool hangs.
 They rely on synchronous blocking calls (like Python's subprocess.run()).
-If nmap hangs, the LLM's cognitive loop is paused.
-It cannot reason about the delay because it never gets control back.
+If nmap hangs, the LLM never gets called back.
+It can't reason about the delay because it never sees it.

 A deception grid weaponizes this with scale and deliberate delay, both working at once.